How to Use the Linux Shutdown Command in Ubuntu 18.04 and CentOS 7

 Here the text in quotes can be whatever message you’d like.

-To restart or reboot your PC in a safe way, use the following command below:
+To restart or reboot your PC safely, use the following command below:

 shutdown –r